NetherWiki/nether/skyshale/glossary_of_prototheism.md

 # Root Delusion
 [todo]
 We describe the root delusion in somewhat mystical terms, stating that Prototheists believe it 'binds' beings to this place of existence (similar to language in Buddhism regarding clinging to self).
-However we note that even though Buddhism is also a religion dedicated to penetration the delusionary nature of self, it succeeds only partially.
+However we note that even though Buddhism is also a religion dedicated to penetration the delusional nature of self, it succeeds only partially.
 To fully remove the root delusion, as Skyshale did, is to walk a path that inevitably leads to self-destruction.

 We note that Prototheists believe the root delusion (self) is the root of all suffering.